The evolution of cross-country skis: the original winter survival gear

 When it comes to winter survival, we modern humans have it pretty easy.
 We can warm our homes with the touch of a button, and stay well-fed without tracking a herd of bison across the frozen tundra.
 Today our biggest threats in winter are boredom and a few extra few pounds, and historically, that’s pretty chill.

 Our ancestors had to work a little harder to make it through the long, snowy months of winter.
 Their daily tasks were directly related to survival; and skis, like many great inventions, were born of necessity.
 Tracking game, escaping enemies, and finding shelter was a lot easier with skis on, and we’ve never looked back.

 Now skis are rarely used for hunting or warfare, but they’re still important for our survival in a new way.
-Getting outside for fresh air and exercise is how we stay sane and healthy during our dark, magical snowy winters, and a ski trip is one of the best ways to experience winter in Maine.
-Whether for the afternoon or a long-weekend getaway, going cross-country skiing is one of the best ways we know to survive the winter with your health and happiness intact.
+Getting outside for fresh air and exercise is how we stay sane and healthy during our dark, magical snowy winters, and a ski trip is the perfect way to experience winter in Maine.
+Whether for the afternoon or a long-weekend getaway, going cross-country skiing is a sure bet to survive the winter with your health and happiness intact.